 B-1 Used properly under proper fuel and weather conditions, fire is a force for modification of the wildland environment.

-B-2 Effective management of chaparral stands will facilitate fire suppression with more options open to fire suppression forces than exists in unmanaged "free-growing" stands.
+B-2

 B-3 Unregulated smoke from intense wildfires may concentrate and impact an air basin, whereas when fire is prescribed, atmospheric stability and wind direction are considered prior to ignition to avoid excessive problems in smoke sensitive areas.